Janpot/then-redis-scripts/README.md

 Script runner for the [then-redis](https://www.npmjs.com/package/then-redis) package.
 This package loads scripts from the file system and caches them.
 Then uses EVALSHA to execute them.
-Automatically reloads the script when it is removed from the db (SCRIP FLUSH).
+Automatically reloads the script when it is removed from the db (`SCRIPT FLUSH`).

 [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]